Tinkidinki/tinkidinki.github.io/_posts/2020-01-11-fake-complex-derivatives.md

 So, first things first.
 The word for "differentiable" for complex valued functions of complex numbers is analytic.
 Before we get into finding derivatives, we need to check whether the function is analytic in the domain we're interested in.

-Taking our function $f(x + iy) = u + iv$, and ensuring that the derivative is the same when a point is approached from all directions gives us the Cauchy-Reimann equations:
+Taking our function $$f(x + iy) = u + iv$$, and ensuring that the derivative is the same when a point is approached from all directions gives us the Cauchy-Reimann equations:

 $$\frac{\partial u}{\partial x} = \frac{\partial v}{\partial y} \text{ , } \frac{\partial u}{\partial y} = -\frac{\partial v}{\partial x}$$